Interfacially arrested melting in thin films: capillarity-driven suspension of phase transitions: Methods

-We prepared planar silica surfaces coated with an excess monolayer amount of triacontane ($\ce{C_{30}H_{62}}$).
-This long-chain $n$-alkane has low volatility, ensuring negligible material loss during experiments.
-It also exhibits surface freezing: a single layer of triacontane completely covers the silica surface at a few degrees below the bulk melting temperature $T_0$.
-This surface-frozen layer serves as the actual ``substrate'' in our experiments.
-The excess alkane forms droplets and thin solid films composed of upright-oriented alkane molecules \cite{Lazar2005flow}.
-The thickness of one solid layer is approximately equal to the molecular all-trans length ($\simeq 4.3\,\mathrm{nm}$).
+Planar silica substrates were coated with an excess monolayer of triacontane ($\ce{C_{30}H_{62}}$).
+Long-chain alkanes exhibit surface freezing, forming a stable crystalline monolayer slightly below the bulk melting temperature $T_0$, which acts as the effective substrate in our experiments.
+Excess material segregates into liquid droplets and molecularly thin crystalline films composed of upright-oriented alkane molecules, yielding a single-layer thickness of approximately $4\,\mathrm{nm}$ consistent with atomic force microscopy measurements and the molecular all-trans length.
+Temperature was controlled with an accuracy of $0.1^\circ$C.

-The silicon wafers used in the experiments had a $300 \,\mathrm{nm}$ thick thermal oxide layer.
-This layer enhances vertical resolution by optical interference: the refractive index of silica ($n = 1.46$) is close to that of $n$-alkane ($n = 1.45$ for liquid, $n = 1.50$ for solid), whereas silicon has a much higher refractive index ($n = 3.88$).
-As a result, incident light is reflected primarily from the alkane–air interface and the silicon–silica interface.
-The interference between these reflections provides optical contrast for films of different thicknesses.
-Calculations of the intensity variation with total film thickness show that a $300\,\mathrm{nm}$ silica layer maximizes contrast for thin alkane films, enabling vertical resolution on the nanometer scale and making molecularly thin films easily distinguishable\cite{kohler2006optical}.
+The thickness of the films and the morphology of the droplets were resolved using optical interference microscopy.
+A specially prepared substrate -- a silicon wafer with a $300$-nm-thick thermal oxide layer -- was employed to achieve nanometer-scale vertical resolution.
+This enhancement arises from optical interference: the refractive index of silica ($n = 1.46$) closely matches that of $n$-alkane ($n = 1.45$ for liquid and $n = 1.50$ for solid), while silicon has a much higher refractive index ($n = 3.88$).
+As a result, incident light is primarily reflected from the alkane–air and silicon–silica interfaces (Fig.~\ref{fig:setup}(a)).
+The oxide thickness was chosen to optimize contrast for thin alkane layers under green illumination \cite{kohler2006optical}.
+As shown in Fig.~\ref{fig:setup}(b), molecularly thin films can be clearly distinguished, and their thickness determined by counting discrete layers.
+Simultaneously, Newton rings were observed and used to extract droplet profiles and apparent contact angles by fitting the interference pattern (Fig.~\ref{fig:setup}(c)-(f)).
+Further experimental details are provided in the Supporting Information.

-Liquid alkane partially wets both the solid film and the surface-frozen layer, with a contact angle of about $17^\circ$.
-Under monochromatic illumination ($\lambda \simeq 550 \,\mathrm{nm}$), Newton rings are observed.
-Droplet profiles are determined by fitting the height and position of each Newton ring, and the contact angle is extracted simultaneously.
-Further details of the experimental preparation are provided in the Supporting Information.